janewernow/Bot563-Final-Project/notebook-log.md

 ## Aligning
 ### Aligning Data with ClutalW
 Make sure you are in the directory of the files you want to align.
 Run **clustalw** on the terminal and select 1 to inpust sequence data (Marker_42657.txt).
 Then select 2 to run a multiple sequence alignment of the inputted data.
+Select 1 to Do complete multiple alignment now Slow/Accurate.
 Name the output file (Marker_42657_aligned_clustalw.txt) The output will be in phyllip format.
 Aligned output data can be found in *Bot563-Final-Project* in *Beaver_Data* in *Castorimorphia_Clade* in *Aligned_ClustalW* in *Phyllip_files_clustalw*

 ### Aligning Data With MAFFT